Biziebrain/alx-system_engineering-devops/0x00-shell_basics/README.md

-8-firstdelete will delete the file betty in /tmp/my_first_directory 9-firstdirdeletion will delete the directory my_first_directory in /tmp 10-back changes the working dir to the previous one
+8-firstdelete will delete the file betty in /tmp/my_first_directory 9-firstdirdeletion will delete the directory my_first_directory in /tmp 10-back changes the working dir to the previous one 11-lists will list all files in the working dir and the /boot dir too